-One comment to note is that BB&T offered to offset banking fees for one year by using either the Earnings Credit Rate and/or by investing the same amount with a guaranteed interest rate of 1% for one year.
-However, Harrington Bank will commit to an annual percentage yield of 1.25% to the the Town for one year from the date of account inception.
 In terms of local activity, there are a couple of issues to consider.
 Ideally, as the Board has indicated, the Town would do business with local banks.
 Within the banking industry, it is notable that a number of formerly local banks have been bought out or consumed by larger banks.
 This makes it challenging to define what makes a bank "local."
-Of all the banks that provided a proposal, Harrington Bank is considered a local community bank, having started its operations in Chapel Hill.
+Of all the banks that provided a proposal, Harrington Bank is the closest to being considered a local community bank, having started its operations in Chapel Hill.
 BB&T, while it is a sizably large bank, is headquartered in Winston-Salem and is considered a North Carolina Bank.
 The other banks represent larger banks that have consumed what were considered local or regional banks at one time.
 For example, SunTrust purchased Central Carolina Bank which was headquartered in Durham, NC.
 Bank of America was formerly North Carolina National Bank, and Wachovia was recently purchased by Wells Fargo.